Thinking of buying a property in Stirling Crescent Glen Waverley 3150, or Skye Court Glen Waverley 3150, or Waverley Road Glen Waverley 3150?

 Why the Covenant is Often Overlooked

-We’ve noticed that when properties in the area go up for sale, the covenant is not always disclosed, or if it is, it’s sometimes dismissed as being easy to get around.
-This is not accurate: it is legally binding, and ignoring it can lead to disputes.
-When the covenant isn’t clearly explained, whether by oversight or assumption, it can result in sales to developers or builders unaware of its effect, and can cause unnecessary conflict.
-It’s also a missed opportunity, because the covenant is actually one of the area’s greatest strengths, appealing to buyers who value privacy, space, and long-term character.
+We’ve noticed that when properties in the area go up for sale, the covenant is not always disclosed, or if it is, it’s sometimes dismissed by real estate agents as being easy to get around.
+This is not accurate.
+It is legally binding, and ignoring it can lead to disputes between neighbours.
+When the covenant isn’t clearly explained, whether by oversight or assumption, it can result in developers or builders unaware of its effect, and can cause unnecessary conflict.

-Ultimately the community are left to bear the consequences after the sale is settled and done.
-Buyers who may try to build beyond what’s permitted are often disappointed when they discover the covenant’s limits, neighbours are angry when their views or space are threatened or compromised, and legal disputes can arise; a poor way to start a neighbourly relationship.
+When the covenant is not clearly disclosed or is misunderstood, ultimately the community are left to bear the consequences after the sale is settled and done.
+Buyers who may try to build beyond what’s permitted, are often disappointed when they discover the covenant’s limits, neighbours are angry when their views or space are threatened or compromised, and legal disputes arise: a poor way to start a neighbourly relationship.

 Transparency from the outset benefits everyone

-It’s time to switch the balance and instead of relying on agents and sellers to disclose its presence, we hope that leaving this here on the interwebs, and pointing out its existence might prevent unnecessary quarrels, and actually attract enthusiastic buyers who understand its priceless and exclusive value.
-It’s a premium shield, a built-in assurance that the estate will maintain its privacy, views, and aesthetic integrity.
+It’s time to switch the balance, and instead of leaving agents and sellers to disclose its presence, we hope that by leaving this here on the internet we may point out its existence, which might attract buyers who value the covenant, and help those actually living on the hill to avoid disputes.

 The Value of the Covenant